Dip-pen nanolithography: Direct comparisons to other techniques

 The criticism most often directed at DPN is the patterning speed.
 The reason for this has more to do with how it is compared to other techniques rather than any inherent weaknesses.
-For example, the soft lithography method, microcontact printing (μCP), is the current standard for low cost, bench-top micro and nanoscale patterning, so it is easy to understand why DPN is compared directly to microcontact printing.
-The problem is that the comparisons are usually based upon applications that are strongly suited to μCP, instead of comparing them to some neutral application. μCP has the ability to pattern one material over a large area in a single stamping step, just as photolithography can pattern over a large area in a single exposure.
+For example, the soft lithography method, microcontact printing (μCP), is the current standard for low-cost, bench-top micro- and nanoscale patterning, so it is easy to understand why DPN is compared directly to microcontact printing.
+The problem is that the comparisons are usually based on applications that are strongly suited to μCP, instead of comparing them to some neutral application. μCP has the ability to pattern one material over a large area in a single stamping step, just as photolithography can pattern over a large area in a single exposure.
 Of course DPN is slow when it is compared to the strength of another technique.
-DPN is a maskless direct write technique that can be used to create multiple patterns of varying size, shape, and feature resolution, all on a single substrate.
+DPN is a maskless direct-write technique that can be used to create multiple patterns of varying size, shape, and feature resolution, all on a single substrate.
 No one would try to apply microcontact printing to such a project because then it would never be worth the time and money required to fabricate each master stamp for each new pattern.
 Even if they did, microcontact printing would not be capable of aligning multiple materials from multiple stamps with nanoscale registry.
 The best way to understand this misconception is to think about the different ways to apply photolithography and e-beam lithography.
 No one would try to use e-beam to solve a photolithography problem and then claim e-beam to be "too slow".
-Directly compared to photolithography's large area patterning capabilities, e-beam lithography is slow and yet, e-beam instruments can be found in every lab and nanofab in the world.
+Directly compared to photolithography's large-area patterning capabilities, e-beam lithography is slow, yet e-beam instruments can be found in every lab and nanofab in the world.
 The reason for this is because e-beam has unique capabilities that cannot be matched by photolithography, just as DPN has unique capabilities that cannot be matched by microcontact printing.

 Connection to atomic force microscopy

-DPN evolved directly from AFM so it is not a surprise that people often assume that any commercial AFM can perform DPN experiments.
+DPN evolved directly from atomic-force microscopy (AFM), so it is not a surprise that people often assume that any commercial AFM can perform DPN experiments.
 In fact, DPN does not require an AFM, and an AFM does not necessarily have real DPN capabilities.
-There is an excellent analogy with scanning electron microscopy (SEM) and electron beam (E-beam) lithography.
-E-beam evolved directly from SEM technology and both use a focused electron beam, but it is not possible to perform modern E-beam lithography experiments on a SEM that lacks the proper lithography hardware and software components.
+There is an excellent analogy with scanning electron microscopy (SEM) and electron beam (e-beam) lithography.
+E-beam evolved directly from SEM technology, and both use a focused electron beam, but it is not possible to perform modern e-beam lithography experiments on a SEM that lacks the proper lithography hardware and software components.

 It is also important to consider one of the unique characteristics of DPN, namely its force independence.
 With virtually all ink/substrate combinations, the same feature size will be patterned no matter how hard the tip is pressing down against the surface.
 As long as robust SiN tips are used, there is no need for complicated feedback electronics, no need for lasers, no need for quad photo-diodes, and no need for an AFM.